tobischimanski/ClimRetrieve/README.md

 We follow three steps to execute the experiments:
 1. Create the new information retrieval background for the embedding search (see "create_embedding_search_queries.py" and folder "Embedding_Search_Queries").
-2. Search for the top-k paragraphs with different information retrieval strategies (see create_embedding_search_results.py and folder "Embedding_Search_Results").
+2. Search for the top-k paragraphs with different information retrieval strategies (see "create_embedding_search_results.py" and folder "Embedding_Search_Results").
-3. TODO: create vizualisation
+3. Aggregate model results and create a visualisation (see "analyse_results.py").